micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 If you open the file `.bash_profile` using the command `subl ~/.bash_profile`, you'll see your own config file for bash.

 You can add code to this file and it will be parsed and/or executed every time you open a new window/tab.
-You can add custom commands, aliases, redefine your path etc.
+You can add custom commands, aliases, redefine your path, etc.

 One of the most important params in this file is the `$PATH` definition, let's see what this is about.